Locally Compact Quantum Groups. A von Neumann Algebra Approach: The antipode: construction and properties. Densities

-It is a consequence of the density result i) in Proposition 1.21 that these maps do leave $M$ invariant.
-We have that $R$ and $\tau_t$ commute because $I$ and $L^{it}$ commute for all $t$.
-The automorphisms $(\tau_t)$ are called {\it the scaling automorphisms} whereas the anti-automorphism $R$ is called the {\it unitary antipode}.
-Together they represent what is commonly refered to as {\it the polar decomposition of the antipode}:
+It is a~consequence of the density result i) in Proposition~\ref{1.20} and Proposition~\ref{1.21} that these maps do leave~$M$ invariant.
+We have that~$R$ and $\tau_t$ commute because~$I$ and $L^{it}$ commute for all~$t$.
+The automorphisms $(\tau_t)$ are called {\it the scaling automorphisms} whereas the anti-automorphism~$R$ is called the {\it unitary antipode}.
+Together they represent what is commonly referred to as {\it the polar decomposition of the antipode}: